almamun977/IIS_LOG_TRANSFER/README.md

 2. Create 2 extra folder Backup and Temp
 3. log file and bachScript you may store in a diffrent folder  (check screenshot)
 4. Change file path location in bachScript file (iis log file path, bachScript location etc.....)
+5. Create a windows scheduler to transfer file regular.

+if you application hited very high and daily log genrate file size GB+ then you may configure your iis log file will be genrate base on file sieze